 138 Market St, Charleston, SC 29401, USA

-Welcome to Georgetown, the nation’s oldest Catholic and Jesuit University.
-Today Georgetown is a progressive, diverse community committed to social justice with a holistic approach to education.
+Welcome to Charleston - one of the oldest cities & most historic cities in the United States of America!
 This tour will help you get to know this beautiful campus nestled right here in the heart of Washington, DC.
 Before we begin, let me briefly explain how UC Places works.
 It uses your location to play audio automatically, at the right time and place.
 That way, you may explore on your own schedule with step by step navigation and audio commentary.
 After tapping the ‘Start Tour’ option, you heard the tour intro.
 I suggest that before we begin this tour, you look at the route and the Points of Interest, or POI’s on the map I have planned for you.
 This will come in handy if there are any issues with the GPS tour technology due to all the tall buildings here.
 Every time you reach a POI, I will automatically narrate that location.
 If you can see on the map that you're in the right spot but the audio isn't playing, give it a few seconds.
 Usually the gps will find you.
 If it doesn’t, you may always forward the audio to the next track, and if you wish to replay the audio for any POI, simply use the audio control buttons on the screen bottom.
 Don't worry if I'm silent at times when I'm not giving directions or telling stories.
 Remember, there's a map on your screen if you ever feel lost.
 When you are ready, head in through the gates and meet me at the statue that is straight ahead of you.

 Meeting St / S Market St, Charleston, SC 29401, USA